Icons in Delphi: new possibilities with IconFontsImageList & SVGIconImageList

 Interest grows to the point of attracting other developers as collaborators: after a “frantic” month of 6-handed development (throughout August), version 2.0 was released.

-Two rendering engines for SVG format
+Rendering engines for SVG format

 A big news about SVGIconImageList library, version 2.0, is the added support for two different rendering engines: